ekut-es/hannah/doc/configuration/configuration.md

 : maximal SNR for test data

 noise_dataset
-: ["TUT", "FSDKaggle", "FSDnoisy"] Downlaods all the specified datasets.
+: ["TUT", "FSDKaggle", "FSDnoisy"] Downloads all the specified datasets.
 Use TUT + one other

 data_split
 : initial split after downloading the datasets(Possibilities: "vad", "vad_speech", "vad_balanced", "getrennt")